 Continuous ambient monitoring data for PM{10} was collected at one of the four monitoring locations, namely, the College/South Street Station.
 However, this monitoring was halted as of 2002.
-The available data indicate that the Ontario interim criterion of 50 μg/m3 was exceeded greater than 9 times for all the three years of available data, i.e. 1999 to 2001.
+The available data indicate that the Ontario interim criterion of 50 μg/m3 was exceeded sporadically for all the three years of available data, i.e., 1999 to 2001.